shrutis22/einstein-ner/README.md

 </a>

 ## 🛠️ Post-Deployment Steps
-Read blog to learn more - [INSERT LINK]
+Read blog to learn more - https://shrutisridharan.wordpress.com/2020/11/01/einstein-named-entity-recognition-beta/.

 ## 📞 Support
 For any support or help, please shoot me an email at **shruti.sridharan22@gmail.com**.